soufiane-ezzemany/DevOps-IMT-FIL/README.md

 dotnet restore -a $TARGETARCH
 dotnet publish -c release -o /app -a $TARGETARCH --self-contained false --no-restore
 ```
-The application will be built inside the `/app` directory.
+The application will be built inside the `/app` directory, launch with `dotnet Worker.dll`.

-Now, we will use another base image to run the script: `mcr.microsoft.com/dotnet/runtime:7.0`.

-In the `/app` directory of our new image:
-- copy the content of `/app` from the build image
-- launch with `dotnet Worker.dll`.
+For the multistage build, use this image: `mcr.microsoft.com/dotnet/runtime:7.0`.

 ### Redis service